 Lancashire's Joint Strategic Needs Assessment (JSNA) defines local health and wellbeing and its influences across the county.
 It makes recommendations to partners about the issues that should be prioritised in their commissioning plans to deliver appropriate services.
-The priorities highlighted through the Joint Strategic Needs Assessments underpin this strategy (For further information, the Lancashire Insight website showcases assessments and provides a wealth of local data).
+The priorities highlighted through the JSNAs underpin this strategy (For further information, Lancashire Insight showcases assessments and provides a wealth of local data).

-Since the last strategy was undertaken life expectancy has improved, yet still remains significantly lower than the national average.
-The Lancashire JSNA annual commentary 2016 reports that national predictions show a large increase in those aged over 75 years within the next 25 years which will have implications for health and social care services.
+Since the previous strategy was developed in 2013, life expectancy has improved, yet still remains significantly lower than the national average.
+The Lancashire JSNA Annual Commentary 2017/18 predicts a large increase in those aged over 85 years within the next 25 years which will have implications for health and social care services.

 People are now living longer but many spend their final years in poor health.
 Males in Lancashire can expect to live for 78.5 years but only 61.8 years is spent in good health.
 Similarly, females across the county can expect to live to 82.1 years with 63.6 years of this in good health.
 Therefore, this strategy will focus on improving the levels of healthy life expectancy across the county by intervening earlier with new and innovative ways to support active ageing and prevent loneliness, ill health and disability among older people.